TL;DR

 Sources and what we got wrong

 References used in this comparison include the BBB national homepage, BBB's overview of ratings methodology, the BBB Accreditation page, the Ohio eLicense system, the Ohio Attorney General consumer protection office, and the ProFix methodology.
-BBB Accreditation dues scale by company size and chapter, so specific dollar figures require checking with the local Ohio BBB chapter.
+BBB Accreditation dues scale by company size and chapter, so specific dollar figures require checking with the relevant BBB chapter.
 If a specific claim is out of date, please tell us at /contact and we will correct it.
 The ProFix Editorial Team reviews this page quarterly.